joranmulderij/keyboard_chord_charts/README.md

 ## Additional information

+TODO:

+* Change the default color for the outline of the piano.
-Currently only two octaves can be shown.
+* Currently only two octaves can be shown.
 In the future I might make the package more flexible.

 Any suggestions are welcome.
 Small changes like adding certain parameters I can usually implement pretty quickly.
 Also consider starring the repo on Github :).